roger7904/Flutter-learning-process/dice_flutter/README.md

 ## What I learned

-* How to create Stateless Widgets
+- How to use Flutter stateless widgets to design the user interface.
-* How to use Containers to lay out UI
+- How to use Flutter stateful widgets to update the user interface.
-* How to use Columns and Rows to position UI elements
+- How to change the properties of various widgets.
-* How to add custom fonts
+- How to use onPressed listeners to detect when buttons are pressed.
-* How to add Material icons
+- How to use setState to update on the next render.
-* How to style Text widgets
+- How to use Expanded to make widgets adapt to screen dimensions.